Bouhm/stardew-valley-mods/NPCMapLocations/docs/README.md

   are options in UI Info Suite and Foxyfficiency to disable just the NPC tracking (look at the respective mod pages for more info).

-* **Why does the game freeze or show a black screen on Linux/macOS?**
-  You can [update or reinstall Mono](https://www.mono-project.com/download/stable) to fix that.
-  Mono is a SMAPI prerequisite on Linux/macOS.

 * **Does the redrawn map work with map recolors?**
   Yep, the mod has compatibility patches included for most of the popular recolors.